Chart Color Schemes

 Dean Park has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified four projects that may impact this area: Marsden Park Strategic Town Centre, Australian Development Group 860-Apartment Project, Richmond Road Upgrade from Elara Boulevard to Heritage Road, and Western Sydney Infrastructure Plan.
-The following details these key projects.
+AreaSearch has identified four projects likely to impact the area: Marsden Park Strategic Town Centre, Australian Development Group 860-Apartment Project, Richmond Road Upgrade from Elara Boulevard to Heritage Road, and Western Sydney Infrastructure Plan.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.